Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Introduction

 Moreover, the paper goes beyond \cite{Mokyr2002}'s theory and investigates how revolutions in methods that occurred during the seventeenth and eighteenth century could have acted as complements to feedback loop processes.
-The importance of revolutions in methods has been stressed by scholars such as Landes, Wootton, Kelly, and Ó Gráda. \cite{Landes1969,Landes1998}, and \cite{Wootton2015} have placed special emphasis on the new scientific method that consisted of observation, formalization, and experiment. \cite{Jacob1997,Jacob2014} have stressed the importance of the Newtonian Revolution and Newtonian mechanics for the British Industrial Revolution.
+The importance of revolutions in methods has been stressed by scholars such as Landes, Wootton, Kelly, and Ó Gráda. \cite{Landes1969,Landes1998}, and \cite{Wootton2015} have placed special emphasis on the new scientific method that consisted of observation, formalization, and experiment. \cite{Jacob1997,Jacob2014} has stressed the importance of the Newtonian Revolution and Newtonian mechanics for the British Industrial Revolution.
 Moreover, \cite{OGrada2016} and \cite{Kelly2020} have highlighted the importance of precise measurement as a spillover from scientific instruments that enabled a new degree of complexity in machinery.

-The paper tests these channels by calculating embedding similarities to a set of descriptive terms of these methods \citep[similar to][]{Garg2018,ash2025ideas}.
-It then interacts the spillover measure with the similarity to methods measure to estimate complementarities between the two.
+The paper tests these channels by calculating embedding space similarities to a set of descriptive terms of these methods \citep[similar to][]{Garg2018,ash2025ideas}.
+It then interacts the spillover measure with the similarity-to-methods measure to estimate complementarities between the two.
 The paper finds that for the adoption of propositional knowledge in new prescriptive knowledge, precise measurement acted as a key catalyst.
 Vice versa, for the adoption of prescriptive knowledge in new propositional knowledge, Newtonian mechanics and the scientific method were key catalysts.

 Lastly, the paper provides direct causal evidence of the effect of knowledge spillovers on innovation by exploiting a unique shock to the cost of accessing propositional and prescriptive knowledge: The release of John Harris’s \textit{Lexicon technicum} in 1704, the first modern scientific and technical encyclopedia in Britain.
 Its strong focus on Newtonian science constituted a shock to propositional knowledge.
 At the same time, its contributions to technical knowledge were limited (Harris was a practising mathematician with hardly any experience with the arts and trades).
 This setting makes it possible to cleanly identify the spillovers from propositional to prescriptive knowledge.
 Exploiting variation from the strength of spillovers between sub-topics, the paper adopts a difference-in-differences framework for prescriptive topics that were not covered in the \textit{Lexicon technicum}.
 We find that knowledge spillovers from propositional knowledge from the \textit{Lexicon technicum} led to increased innovation over the next 20 years.
 This provides a) direct causal evidence of positive spillovers from propositional to prescriptive knowledge and b) highlights the importance of codified knowledge and encyclopedias as a channel.